njoubert/RaspberryPiChristmasCodingAdventure/README.md

 	- Pair it with an Arduino Mega and RAMPS shield, and build any 3-axis movable CNC machine!
 	- Build a 3D Printer

-### Cool communities / places to look
+### Learning More: Next Steps, Guides, Communities, and Sources of Inspiration

-A big part of building stuff is having inspiration and a community to draw from.
+**Great Communities:** A big part of building stuff is having inspiration and a community to draw from.
 Here's some great places that's fun to look at people's projects online:

 - [Raspberry Pi Blog](https://www.raspberrypi.org/blog/)
 - [Pimoroni Learn](http://learn.pimoroni.com/)
 - [Hackaday, both the blog and the whole site](https://hackaday.com/blog/)
 - [Dangerous Prototypes](http://dangerousprototypes.com/)

-### CURRICULUM / RESOURCES:
+**Where to go to learn more?**

 The main programming languages I suggest is **Python** and **C**.
 Use Python for all the experiments and hacking, use C for things that needs to be fast or needs to run *without an operating system: bare meta right on the hardware!*

+Here's the **curriculum** I suggest you work through:

 - Pat's CS107e [Raspberry Pi Course Guides](https://github.com/cs107e/courseware/blob/master/guides/README.md)
 	- For hardware, [understand basic electricity](https://github.com/cs107e/courseware/blob/master/guides/electricity.md)